 Average 5 to 7 cm, 1.6 to 2 grams

 Found mainly in Cuba, these birds, which are called bee hummingbirds, and hummingbirds are known as world’s lightest bird.
 The length of these birds is about 5 to 7 centimeters and the weight is about 1.6 to 2 grams.
-As we all know that bee means bee and in such a situation, if the size of these birds is compared with a bee, then perhaps it will not be wrong.
+As we all know bee means bee and in such a situation, if the size of these birds is compared with a bee, then perhaps it will not be wrong.

 There are 3 species of them found all over the world.
-The smaller the smallest hummingbird are, the more attractive they are in appearance.
+The smaller the smallest hummingbird is, the more attractive they are in appearance.
 Not only this, you will be completely stunned to know that these birds can flap their wings about 80 to 200 times in just a second.

 Also, Bee Hummingbirds can extract the juice of 1200 to 1500 flowers in a day.
 Because of this, they play a very important role in transferring the pollen of flowers from one place to another.
 The juices of flowers are mainly included in their diet.
 Although sometimes they also make small insects their morsel.